themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-And with that we should have all the requiremetnts implemented for an ordered and synchronized queue.
-I wrote a few tests to ensure the ordering mechanism in place works as expected and it sure does! (hopefully it won't break randomly again)
+and with that we shouwd have aww t-the wequiwemetnts i-impwemented fow a-an owdewed and s-synchwonized queue. σωσ i-i wwote a few t-tests to ensuwe t-the owdewing m-mechanism in pwace wowks as expected and it suwe does! σωσ (hopefuwwy it won't bweak w-wandomwy again)

-### Achieving "full" concurrency
+### achieving "fuww" concuwwency

-Building it along the way I had an additional idea that I thought would be cool to have.
-I thought what if I had an method that returned result of a `Peek()` but let me to pop that value if I need.
-That would let me to conditionally pop values from the queue.
-But first let me explain why not calling `Peek` then `Pop` is insufficent.
+buiwding it awong the way i had an a-additionaw idea t-that i thought w-wouwd be coow to h-have. i thought n-nyani if i had a-an method that w-wetuwned wesuwt o-of a `Peek()` but wet me to pop that vawue if i-i nyeed.
+(U ᵕ U❁) that wouwd w-wet me to conditionawwy p-pop v-vawues fwom the q-queue. (⑅˘꒳˘) but fiwst w-wet me expwain w-why nyot cawwing `Peek` then `Pop` is insufficent.

 ```go
 queue := NewQueue[int](...)